JackorSeventhen/Confluence-Authority-Website/README.md

 - Added an additional container (box) with poster.

 V 1.02a:
+- You can now click the Confluence logo at the header to be directed to the homepage.
 - Added Discord hyperlink that directs to Hegemon: Everglow Discord server.
 - Added a music toggle button (currently doesn't carry over when you change webpages).
 - Implemented an early rendition of the Characters webpage.